Catalina Duque

-Catalina Duque Abréu (born 20 Sep 1999) is a Colombian model and beauty pageant titleholder who was crowned Miss Colombia 2024.
-She will represent Colombia at Miss International 2025 competition.
+Catalina Duque Abréu (born September 29, 1999) is a Colombian beauty pageant titleholder who won Miss International 2025.
+She previously won Miss Colombia 2024 and is the fourth Colombian woman to win the Miss International title.

 Early life

-Catalina Duque was born in Miami, Florida, United States on September 20, 1999, to a Colombian parents from Medellín, Antioquia.
-Her father is the Doctor Carlos Simon Duque Fisher and her mother is Clara Abreu Vélez.
-She attended high school at The Columbus School in Envigado, Antioquia, and later studied social communication at EAFIT University.
+Catalina Duque Abréu was born on September 29 1999 in Miami, Florida, United States, to Colombian parents from Medellín, Antioquia.
+Her father is Dr. Carlos Simon Duque Fisher of German-American ancestry and her mother is Clara Abreu Vélez of Portuguese ancestry.
+She attended high school at The Columbus School in Envigado, Antioquia, and later studied social communication at Eafit University.
 In addition to her native language, she is fluent in English and Portuguese.

 Pageantry

 Señorita Antioquia 2023-2024

-Catalina's career in beauty pageants began in June 2023, when she was decreed as the new Miss Antioquia for the next edition of Miss Colombia pageant (Concurso Nacional de Belleza), that would be carried out during the month of November of the 2023 but after the pageant was cancelled and postponed a year later, having 1 more year her title as sovereign of Antioquia.
+Duque was declared Miss Antioquia in June 2023, for Miss Colombia 2023, in November 2023.
+The contest was cancelled, and postponed until 2024.

 Señorita Colombia 2024

-In the competition, she stood out as one of the favorite candidates to obtain the title of Miss Colombia 2024 in its 90 years of history, which Sofía Osío from Atlántico held at that time.
-Her performance during the course of the contest allowed her to become the winner on the night of November 10, 2024 in the city of Cartagena, Bolívar as is customary in tradition of the beauty pageant.

-After 28 years, her victory gave its department the title number 7 in the history of the Miss Colombia pageant, a distinction that the department hadn't obtained since Claudia Elena Vásquez in 1996.
+Duque won Miss Colombia 2024 on November 10, 2024 in Cartagena, Bolívar.
+She was crowned by outgoing titleholder Sofía Osío, and was the seventh representative from Antioquia to win the title.

-Miss Internacional 2025
+Miss International 2025

-Duque will represent her country at Miss International 2025 on 27 November 2025 in Yoyogi National Gymnasium, Tokyo, Japan.
+Duque represented Colombia and won Miss International 2025 on 27 November 2025 in Yoyogi National Gymnasium, Tokyo, Japan.
+Duque became the fourth Colombian to win the title.